Photosynq/PhotosynQ-Documentation/docs/protocols/run-a-protocol.md

 ## Mobile Application

-The Mobile Application allows to run Protocols without Projects as **Quick Measurements**.
+The Mobile Application allows you to run Protocols without Projects as **Quick Measurements**.
 These measurements cannot be saved.

 ![Run a Protocol as a Quick Measurement](./images/android-quick-measurements.png)

 1. Tap the <i class="fa fa-bars"></i> overflow menu in the top left corner.
 2. Select **Quick Measurements** from the menu.
-3. Tap on a protocol in the list to **run** it
+3. Tap on a protocol in the list to **run** it.

 ::: tip Tip
 Quick Measurements only show your Protocols.
 Use search to find a Protocols made by other users.